notbakaneko/scthumber/README.md

 ## Docker

+The entire Docker section assumes:
-This assumes Docker Compose V2 is used - replace `docker compose` with `docker-compose` if using Docker Compose V1.
+- Docker Compose V2 is used - replace `docker compose` with `docker-compose` if using Docker Compose V1.
+- using Docker Desktop - there may be differences in the base host image and how container networking is exposed with non-Desktop Docker or other container runtimes.

+To just build an image:

+    docker build -t <repository_name>:<tag> .

+### Development

 Running for development:
 ```
 docker compose up
 ```
-will mount the local directory to the container; code changes will be reflected when the contianer is restarted.
+will mount the local directory to the container; code changes will be reflected when the container is restarted.
 The container will accept requests on port 4001.
 To use a different port, provide a `HTTP_PORT` env, e.g.:

 ```